WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 11 - 12: Selecting the Files for Visualization
+Now that you’ve located your directories, choose the specific files needed for visualization.

 ### 11. In ```Files```, scroll down and click on the ```parthenon``` files that have ```"xdmf"``` in them.
 Then click on ```OK```: